 Jerry is a highly experienced trainer, facilitator, presenter and coach.
 He has worked at all levels of business and has built up a strong reputation for his work which is seen as an innovative, practical and results driven.
 He has a very good understanding of behaviour and performance, and uses his academic and practical experience to help people get the best from themselves.

 He has written and presented numerous programmes on TV, Radio and in the Press.
-He has also worked as a broadcaster for RTE TV from the Seoul, Barcelona, Atlanta, Sydney, Athens, Beijing, London and Rio de Janeiro Olympic games.
+He has also worked as a broadcaster for RTE TV from the Seoul, Barcelona, Atlanta, Sydney, Athens, Beijing, London, Rio de Janeiro and Tokyo Olympic games.

 “Inside Out” philosophy,

 All of the programmes are underpinned by “business success through investment in people”.
 Grow the individual and you grow your organisation.
 I work to empower the individual to respond effectively to the challenges presented to them in order to grow their personal and team effectiveness.
 How we are and how we behave is determined by how we think about ourselves, the people that we work with and the problems we have to tackle and overcome.